Quality Control and Testing

 Total combined yeast and molds

-Our labs use USP methods 2021 and 2022 as specified by the United States Pharmacopoeia, which are in conformity with the standards specified by the AHPA (American Herbal Products Association).
+Our labs use all appropriate testing methods, contingent upon the criteria being tested.
+These methods include FDA BAM, AOAC, and USP which are in conformity with the standards specified by the AHPA (American Herbal Products Association).
 They are as follows:

 Total aerobic microbial count 10^7